apache/flink-connector-pulsar/docs/content/docs/connectors/datastream/pulsar.md

 Routing in Pulsar Sink is operated on the partition level.
 For a list of partitioned topics, the routing algorithm first collects all partitions from different topics, and then calculates routing within all the partitions.
-By default Pulsar Sink supports two router implementation.
+By default, Pulsar Sink supports two router implementations.

 - `KeyHashTopicRouter`: use the hashcode of the message's key to decide the topic partition that messages are sent to.